 Where should gutter downspouts be placed?

-Gutters are generally placed all around the side of the house along the roof’s edge, extending beyond the eaves of the roof.
-However, keep in mind that the architectural design, size, and location of your house are all determinants as to where your gutter downspouts will be placed.
+Gutters are generally placed all around the side of the house along the roof’s edge, extending beyond the roof’s eaves.
+However, keep in mind that your house’s architectural design, size, and location are all determinants of where your gutter downspouts will be placed.

 Should gutter downspouts touch the ground?

 Yes, as long as it is away from the house at the appropriate distance.
-The rule of thumb is for water being expelled from the gutters at a minimum of 4 feet away from the house.
-If not, it can undermine the foundation of your home in the threat of water damage that is a real possibility.
+The rule of thumb is for water to be expelled from the gutters at least 4 feet away from the house.
+If not, it can undermine your home’s foundation in the threat of water damage, which is a real possibility.
 Water infiltration in your basement is not the type of problem anyone would like to deal with!